Mid-America Hunting Association is a self guided private land foot hunter organization.

 Wild pheasants only over native grass, filter strips and other.
-No drive hunt.
+No drive hunts.
 For those that want to hunt their own dogs free from others.

 Kansas offers the most tall grass hunting in NW and SC regions.
 Kansas pheasant hunting?

 Iowa offers a mixed bag with quail.
 Iowa pheasant hunting?

 More miles of edge cover along grain fields than any hunter will be able to walk.
 Much eyes on dog enjoyment.

 Kansas offers more open ground mixed cover hunts.
 Kansas quail?

 Missouri has the most edge cover.
 Missouri quail only hunt?